 We have applied for patent registrations in relation to our technology in Japan and the United States.
-As of June 27, 2016, ten registrations had been granted, with one pending application.
-The latest acquired patent is for technology to implement connection credentials using both ID of access point and media access control address of terminal devices in a network environment that has multiple access points.
+As of June 30, 2017, eleven registrations had been granted, with one pending application.
+The latest acquired patent is for technology to cool telecommunication equipment utilizing the chimney effect in a data center.